dvob/k8s-wasm/spec/README.md

 	"settings": {}
 }
 ```
+With the `settings` object you can pass parameters to your module.
 The `settings`, can be omitted if your module does not use them.
+The settings can have any format (e.g. contain a list, or nested objects, etc.).

 **Output** ([`Response`](https://github.com/dvob/kubernetes/blob/704f41c20a83b76e1542fca89b046cf854106df2/pkg/wasm/runner.go#L71)):
 ```json